awsdocs/amazon-comprehend-developer-guide/doc_source/getting-started-console-events.md

      Choose the language of your input documents\.
    + **Target event types** is required for the **Events** analysis type\.

      Select the types of events to detect in your input documents\.
-For more information about supported event types, see [Event Types](how-events.md#events-types)\.
+For more information about supported event types, see [Event types](how-events.md#events-types)\.
    + **PII detection settings** is required for the **PII** analysis type\.

      Select the output mode\.
-For more information about PII detection settings, see [Detect Personally Identifiable Information \(PII\)](how-pii.md)\.
+For more information about PII detection settings, see [PII entities](how-pii.md)\.

 1. Under **Input data**, specify where the input documents are located in Amazon S3:
    + To analyze your own documents, choose **My documents**, and choose **Browse S3** to provide the path to the bucket or folder that contains your files\.